top of page

 Protect your eyes from airborne pollen by wearing wraparound sunglasses.
 A wide-brimmed hat can also reduce pollen landing on your face and hair.

-Choosing the Right Allergy Medicine Banff Offers
+Choosing the Right Allergy Medicine in Banff

 Antihistamines